Portfolio-Projects42/front-end-projects/docs-projects/guides/dev-server/writing-plugins.md

 ## Injecting code

-Let's create a basic plugin that injects something into our HTML page.
+Let's create a basic plugin that injects something into my HTML page.

 First, create a `web-dev-server.config.mjs` file with an empty plugins array: